 IIC staff provide advising on general issues of a non-academic or non-attendance nature as needed or requested by the student.
-Students in need of this advising should contact the DOE during normal business hours.
+Students in need of this advising should contact the Director of Education during normal business hours.
 IIC is not responsible for professional counseling services.